hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4343

-Or [do they ascribe to Allah] one who is brought up in ornaments and is not able to present a clear argument in disputation?
+Or [do they ascribe to Allah] one who is brought up in adornments and is not able to present a clear argument in disputation?

 # 4344